coxem14/Whats-So-Funny-Humor-Text-Classifier/README.md

     <img src = 'https://github.com/coxem14/Capstone-2/blob/main/images/wc_humor.png'>
 </p>

-Top 10 words in humourous texts: call, say, one, know, go, make, what', joke, peopl, want
+Top 10 words in humorous texts: call, say, one, know, go, make, what', joke, peopl, want

 Humorous texts patterns seem to be:
 * What did one blank say to the other blank?
 Punchline